Written by Milan

 For electric cars, there are quick charging facilities on the 2nd and 3rd floor.

-Why not drop in for a couple hours before continuing to your next destination?
+For anyone driving across the bay––why not drop in for a couple of hours before continuing to your next destination?